AlexOsokin97/Which_App/README.md

 # Project Overview:
 * **This project focuses on helping app developers choosing the right category for their app development and predicts the popularity of an already existing apps.**
 * **Used over 10,000 app samples**
-* **Cleaned the data and created 2 datasets.
-One for exploritory data analysis and the second for model fitting.**
+* **Cleaned the data and created 5 datasets.
+One for exploritory data analysis and four for model fitting (each set has different predicted values by KNN-Imputer).**

 ## File Description: